-- The DCL Application and Promissory note are available online at StudentAid.gov/consolidation.
-Please note that at the time of this writing, the Department of Education has taken down the online application for a Direct Consolidation Loan.
-Please contact your loan servicer for details and to see if they can process a PDF application. - 2.
-When the online application is working, once you log in, your consolidation application should be pre-populated with your federal student loan record, you simply check off which loans you want to consolidate.
+- 1. The DCL Application and Promissory note are currently available online at StudentAid.gov/consolidation. - 2.
+When you log in, your consolidation application should be pre-populated with your federal student loan record, simply check off which loans you want to consolidate.
 You do not have to consolidate all your eligible loans, but there may be implications for not doing so. - 3.
-Entire process may take three to six weeks.
+Entire process generally takes three to six weeks, but there may be delays considering the current disruption at the Department of Education.
 We encourage you to confirm the timing with the loan servicer you select to process and service your new Direct Consolidation Loan. - 4.
 You need to remain in good standing on your loans during the consolidation process. - Pay loans you are including in your new consolidation loan when they come due or postpone payments until they are paid in full through consolidation. - Start consolidation early enough to allow time for consolidation to go through before the loans you are consolidating come due or their postponement period is up. - Your lender is the federal government, but you may select the loan servicer to both process your Direct Consolidation Loan Application and Promissory Note and to service your new DCL.